ariannamethod/Arianna-MT7.0/README.md

 ### URL snippets

 When a message includes an `https://` link, Arianna fetches a short excerpt of that page and appends it to your prompt before generating a reply.
-This gives the model more context from the referenced site.
+Pages are retrieved with a shared HTTP session and parsed with BeautifulSoup or `trafilatura` for cleaner text.
+Snippets are cached in Redis so repeated links won't trigger additional network requests.

 ### Delayed replies and follow-ups